Myhael76/public-webmethods-lab/projects/01.build.004.um-realm-server/readme.md

 ## Usage

 - run 01.generateEnvFile.bat to setup your local environment.
 The script will ask you to pick the files for the above prerequisites
+- run 02.build.bat
+- run 03.test.bat eventually to startup a container from the generated image and play with it

+## TODO

+- generalize for other versions.
+ATM this was tested with 1005 only